frialey63/opencart-api/README.md

 The API assumes a call sequence which matches the wizard style interaction of the web store for creation of an order, see example driver program.

-Note to successfully add a product to the shopping cart it is necessary to have knowledge of the product ID and associated options, these may be gleaned by inspecting the page source when browsing a product of interest in the web store.
+Note to successfully add a product to the shopping cart it is necessary to have knowledge of the product ID and associated options (these may be gleaned by inspecting the page source when browsing a product of interest in the web store).

-At the time of writing this is raw code only, sorry no JUnit test cases.
+The lack of product search and identification through the free API initially seemed a show stopper but for basic integration it is reasonable to manually map opencart products into an external store's database.

 ## Development & Test Environment